Fortune0x0/minecraft-clone-world-generation/README.md

 The terrain is procedurally generated using a deterministic noise function.

-Noise values are sampled at lattice points and smoothly combined using bilinear interpolation.
+Noise values are sampled at lattice points and combined using bilinear interpolation.
 The resulting values are used to determine terrain heights throughout the world.

 The world is divided into chunks so that terrain can be organized and generated in sections.